Ang3lino/bitso/README.md

 ```

 Access Airflow in your web browser at `localhost:8080`.
 Navigate to the `etl_ticker` DAG.
 Refer to `compose.yml` for credentials.
 Security can be improved.

+## Challenge 2: Daily batch Streaming

+### Objective
+The goal of this challenge is to optimize and model data from four snapshot tables representing deposits, withdrawals, events, and users in a database.
+The objective is to facilitate data insights and analytics.
+Key tasks include:

+- **Active Users**: Determine how many users were active on a given day based on deposits or withdrawals.
+- **No Deposit Users**: Identify users who have not made any deposits.
+- **High Volume Depositors**: Identify users who have historically made more than 5 deposits on a given day.
+- **User Login Analysis**: Track the last login time for users and calculate login frequency between two dates.
+- **Currency Insights**: Count unique currencies deposited and withdrawn on a given day.
+- **Daily Currency Deposits**: Calculate the total amount deposited for a specific currency on a given day.

+### Data Modeling
+To achieve these goals, we have refined the database schema as follows:
+- Initial table definitions are captured in `sql/db.sql`.
+- Optimized data model is outlined in `sql/new_model.sql`.
+- Introduced a `target` schema to store data extracted from the initial snapshot files.

+The new model includes:
+- **Categorical Tables**: `target.user`, `target.currency`, and `target.tx_status` for storing user-related data, currency information, and transaction statuses (We could have used enumeration type too).
+- **Base Tables**: Utilization of inheritance (`base_*` tables) to streamline attributes common across multiple entities.
+- **Primary and Foreign Keys**: Ensuring data integrity and facilitating efficient querying.

+### Data Migration
+Data migration from the original snapshot tables to the optimized schema (`target`) is managed through `sql/migration.sql`.
+This script ensures seamless transfer while adhering to the new data model's structure.

+### Querying Insights
+To address the specified questions, SQL queries have been formulated and stored in `sql/queries.sql`.
+These queries are designed to extract actionable insights, enabling stakeholders to derive meaningful analytics from the data.

+### Considerations
+While the new data model enhances data integrity and query efficiency, potential downsides include increased computation for joins due to normalization and inheritance.
+However, these trade-offs are balanced against improved storage efficiency and reduced redundancy.

+For high-performance scenarios, denormalization and reducing constraints may be considered, depending on specific business needs, we will prefer NO SQL, database or data warehouse solution.
+This approach can optimize query speed at the expense of data redundancy.